Airbus loses bid to use French blocking law in Qatar row

 The planemaker applied to a UK judge for permission to appoint a special commissioner responsible for transmitting the documents to Qatar Airways, something it had already done to assist UK authorities during a bribery investigation.

-"Failing to set up such a conduit would expose Airbus to criminal charges in France," the planemaker said.
+Airbus said that failing to set up such a conduit would expose the company to criminal charges in France.

 "This is not something entirely novel, weird or wacky that we are proposing," its lawyer Rupert Allen told a division of the High Court in an online hearing on Friday.